 I speak at a variety of meetings and events about the ancient Maya, my research and my life as a Maya archaeologist.

-I am both a NADFAS and Historical Association lecturer and have spoken for a variety of archaeological societies, U3A groups and Probus.
+I am both an Arts Society and Historical Association lecturer and have spoken for a variety of archaeological societies, U3A groups and Probus.

 “Thank you for taking the time to come and talk to the Branch today.
 You saw the reaction, they were really interested and totally appreciative of your talk.
 It was the best reaction there has ever been to a talk!”